-The world inbound, Japan outbound ~The Japan News renaissance
+The world inbound, Japan outbound ~The Japan News renaissance at the same price even after April

 The Japan News is like no other English-language newspaper.
 Published by The Yomiuri Shimbun, the largest-circulation newspaper in the world, The Japan News is plugged into an extensive national and international news-gathering network.
 With these unparalleled resources, we are able to bring you in-depth, well-balanced coverage of events in Japan and around the world.